 Think of it as the G17 but with a “fun-switch” that lets you choose between semi-auto and full-auto.

-The compensated 18C model has cutouts in the slide and a ported barrel for gas to escape and help reduce muzzle climb during shooting.
+The compensated 18C model features cutouts in the slide and a ported barrel for gas to escape — this helps reduce muzzle climb during shooting.

 The mechanics behind the full-auto is actually pretty simple.
 The “cross” part of the trigger bar has a raised extra tab.

 And remember the “happy switch” from above?

 When it’s switched to full-auto, it moves a piece of metal downwards that will contact the extra tab.
 So when you fire, the sear is kept engaged and you get your pew pew pew!

 How Do I Buy a Glock 18?

 Unfortunately, the answer is you pretty much can’t.

 Thanks to a bunch of laws (1934 NFA, 1968 GCA, & 1986 FOPA), there are only three ways of obtaining a Glock 18 (or any other machine gun):